Choosing Photos for Your Blog: 3 Copyright Rules to Know

 - Cliply – Royalty-free animated gif clipart to use on your blog, social media, videos, and more

-There are many other free photography sites to browse online, and your stock-image options expand even further if you’re willing to spend a few dollars on licensing or a monthly subscription.
+There are many other free photography sites to browse online.
+And your options expand even further if you’re willing to spend a few dollars on licensing or a monthly subscription.

 A Final Word of Warning

 Most stock photography sites run on user-submitted content, and the site administrators can’t always vet the images being submitted.
-This means that stolen or re-sold images sometimes show up in the results and you can be held liable for using them even if you downloaded them from a legitimate site.
+This means that stolen or re-sold images sometimes show up in the results.
+You can be held liable for using them even if you downloaded them from a legitimate site.

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.